Our sustainability governance

 - Jonathon Porritt, Forum for the Future

-The role of our Sustainable Sourcing Advisory Board is also to provide independent advice and judgement and to strengthen policy-making within Unilever.
-It comprises experts from not-for-profit organisations, impact investors, companies and academia.
+Similarly, the role of our Sustainable Sourcing Advisory Board is to provide independent advice and judgement and to strengthen policy-making within Unilever.
+It comprises seven experts from not-for-profit organisations, impact investors, companies and academia.
 See Our approach to sustainable sourcing.